 In order to deliver pages to the client as quickly as possible, all pages are automatically cached.
 In short, this means that copies that are ready to use are served instead of having to rebuild the page from scratch with each page view.
 This alone can make a significant difference in perceived responsiveness due to shorter "time to first byte" (TTFB) when downloading the document.

 The cache is automatically invalidated whenever you make changes to either the content or the theme in use with your blog, so that these changes can be seen immediately.
-The cached (and faster) copy of the page is then rebuilt automatically when the page is viewed the next time.
+The cached (and faster) copy of the page is then rebuilt when the page is viewed the next time, automatically.

 Cache invalidation happens automatically, however you can invalidate the cache at any time by clicking on "Invalidate cache" in the Tools section of the admin area.

 Because the cache is rebuilt when pages are requested for the first time following some changes, you may wish to "preload" the entire site in advance, to minimise the likelihood that a visitor may experience a slower page load soon after a change to the theme or some content is made.
 You can do this by clicking on "Preload site" in the Tools page.

 All static assets for themes as well as images attached to articles are served by a global content delivery network (CDN).
-This ensures that copies of these assets are served to your visitors more quickly from the nearest data centre, whenever possible.
-This happens automatically and doesn't require any additional configuration from you.
+This ensures that copies of these assets are served to your visitors more quickly from the nearest data center, whenever possible.
+This happens automatically and doesn't require any additional configuration from your part.

 Additional notes on performance